anormalperson8/QOTD/README.md

 #### Version 1.0.3
 - Bug fixes
-    - It no longer throws errors in delete_question when you delete the first question of a page
+  - Errors are no longer thrown in `delete_question` when you delete the first question of a page
   - Message content is no longer sent to the shadow realm when selecting an alternate option

+#### Version 1.0.4
+- Bug fix
+  - Questions with newlines (`\n`) no longer gets split after activation

 ## Main files